evildandelions/probabilistic-modeling-examples/Matlab/README.md

 # Matlab

-Here you will find basic matlab examples defined by a specific goal
+Here you will find basic Matlab examples defined by a specific goal